pitizzzle/physics-simulations-balls/level-0-the-basics.md

 + basically all the balls' values become vectors, meaning they're split up in their respective $x$ and $y$ components
   - .... [formulas of split up components]

+<br><br>

+## collisions
++ A collision between two simulated objects (eg. a ball and another ball) is detected by checking whether their geometric shapes (in our case circles) overlap.
+If they overlap, the objects must have bumped into each other.
++ The same applies to a collision between a ball and a wall.
+If the ball "sticks" in the wall (overlaps with it) it must have bumped into it.